ewnd9/dot-file-config/README.md

 var config = require('dot-file-config')('.your-app-name');

 config.data // same as in main.js
+config.close() // clear cache for current config
 ```

+### Options

+These are keys in the options object you can pass to the progress bar along with
+`total` as seen in the example above.

+- `defaultConfigFile` relative path to default config file
+- `cloudSync` true by default, enable [symlinking config to Dropbox folder](https://github.com/ewnd9/dropbox-symlink)

 `firstRunCallback` called if default-config-file is defined and dot-file is not exists